gurpreet14/Stock-Trading-Simulator/README.md

 Instructions for a quick test of our application:

-The Pi in the black case is the Kubernetes master.
-The rest are K8s slaves.

 Connect to the pis using ssh.
 Listing the commands for every pi below: